PostgreSQL Major Version Upgrade

 Preparing for the Upgrade

-1. Check Disk Space: Although the upgrade process uses hard links for data migration, we recommend having at least double the free storage as a precaution.
+2. Check Disk Space: The upgrade uses hard links (pg_upgrade --link), which avoids copying data, but we still recommend having sufficient free space available.
 Check Available Disk Space.

-4. Test the Upgrade: Perform the upgrade in a VSHNPostgreSQL test environment to validate the process before applying it to VSHNPostgreSQL production.
-Check the example.
+5. Test First: Perform the upgrade in a test environment before applying it to production.

 Limitations